 how to make pudina chutney - 1st recipe

-check the pudina chutney for salt and taste and add more salt or the spice powders if needed.
+- Check the chutney for salt and taste and add more salt or the spice powders if needed.

-serve the pudina chutney with any tandoori snack or starter. refrigerate the remaining pudina chutney in an airtight steel box.
+- Serve the pudina chutney with any tandoori snack or starter.
+Refrigerate the remaining chutney in an airtight steel box.

 how to make mint chutney - 2nd recipe

 - Rinse 2 cups packed mint leaves very well in water.
 Also, rinse 1 or 2 green chillies and 1 inch peeled ginger.

 - Then add mint leaves in a grinder jar along with the roughly chopped ginger and green chillies.

 - Add ½ teaspoon chaat masala, ½ teaspoon lemon juice and salt as per taste.
 If you do not have chaat masala, then add ¼ teaspoon dry mango powder (amchur powder), ¼ teaspoon roasted cumin powder and ¼ teaspoon black salt.

 - Add 1 or 2 tablespoons water and grind to a smooth consistency. do not add too much water while grinding.

 - Remove the chutney in a bowl or a small jar.